 Arriving in Luang Prabang was like stepping into a fairy tale.
 Never before in Asia have I ever seen such a charming place, with tiny winding alleyways linking magical streets, a colourful jumble of buildings that looked like they were falling over each other and the majestic Mekong hemming the city in.
 Monks could be seen in the streets, walking along under their umbrellas to protect them from the sun, or cycling along the side of the road.
 Temples seemed to mark every street corner, and through the trees you would often be able to see a flash of gold, part of an intricate dragon or a towering pagoda.
 I was hooked.

 Luang Prabang has a plethora of beautiful Buddhist temples, which are certainly worth the visit.
 Not only will you see some incredibly intricate architecture, but you might also be lucky enough to hear the monks chanting.
 Another hit on the tourist trails is watching the monks take their alms at sunrise.
 Local people line the streets giving rice and food to the monks, who walk past them collecting the donations.
 It is an incredible sight to see so many orange-robed monks in the street at one time.
+I woke up at the crack of dawn to be able to witness this incredible sight, and I am so pleased that I did.

 In addition to the amazing religious heritage here, there is a presence of the colonial era, with amazing French restaurants, cafes and bakeries all over the city.
 If you have been on the road for a while, there is nothing more pleasant than getting stuck into a good sandwich!
 There are also lots of tour operators and trips into the local surrounds, so that you can really immerse yourself in the Lao lifestyle and culture.